OpenVoiceOS/community-docs/docs/audio_service.md

 You can learn more about message targeting [here](https://jarbashivemind.github.io/HiveMind-community-docs/mycroft/)

-By default only utterances originating from the speech client and ovos cli are considered native
+By default, only utterances originating from the speech client and ovos cli are considered native

 for legacy reasons the names for ovos cli and speech client are `"debug_cli"` and `"audio"` respectively